PalermoPHPUserGroup/PUGBadges/README.md

 # User Group Badges

-This is just a small Saturday afternoon project that tries to gamify participation in user group.
+This is just a small Sunday afternoon project that tries to gamify participation in user group.
 The user will receive a notification (for now an email) whenever that user receives a badge.

 It is written in Laravel 5.0.